icopy-site/awesome/docs/awesome/awesome-jamstack.md

 - [DatoCMS](https://datocms.com) - The API-based CMS your editors will love.
 - [Prose](https://prose.io) - Prose is a content editor for GitHub designed for managing websites.
 - [Tipe](https://tipe.io) - Next Generation API-first CMS.
-- [Forestry](https://forestry.io) - Headless CMS for static sites built with Hugo and Jekyll.
+- [Forestry](https://forestry.io) - Headless CMS for sites built with static site generators.
 - [Coisas](https://github.com/fiatjaf/coisas) - A client-side CMS for editing GitHub Markdown (and other) files.
 - [Cockpit](https://getcockpit.com/) - A self-hosted headless and api-driven CMS.
 - [HeadlessCMS](https://headlesscms.org/) - A List of Content Management Systems for JAMstack Sites.